 Kevin O'Gorman is Professor of Management and Business History and Head of Business Management in the School of Languages and Management in Heriot-Watt University, Edinburgh.
 He trained in Glasgow, Salamanca and Rome as a philosopher, theologian and historian.
-His research interests have a dual focus: Origins, history and cultural practices of hospitality, and philosophical, ethical and cultural underpinnings of contemporary management practices.
+His research interests have a dual focus: origins, history and cultural practices of hospitality, and philosophical, ethical and cultural underpinnings of contemporary management practices.
 Using a wide range of methodological approaches he has published over 80 journal articles, books, chapters, and conference papers in business and management.

 Angeliki Papachroni is a Research Associate in the School of Management and Languages at Heriot-Watt University.
 Her research focuses on issues around strategy implementation, organizational change, paradox management, innovation processes and organizational tensions.
 She holds a PhD on organizational ambidexterity from Warwick Business School exploring how organizations manage the conflicting demands of encouraging innovation and maintaining focus, a challenging topic with important strategic and organizational implications.
-Angeliki has co-authored a number of strategic teaching case studies including the case Strategic Leadership and Innovation at Apple Inc which won the ECCH/Case Centre overall prize for 2013.
+Angeliki has co-authored a number of strategic teaching case studies including "Strategic Leadership and Innovation at Apple Inc" which won the ECCH/Case Centre overall prize for 2013.

-Rodrigo Perez Vega is a PhD Student in the School of Management and Languages at Heriot-Watt University.
-His research aims at testing how social influence factors affect consumer online behaviours with brands.
+Rodrigo Perez Vega is an Assistant Professor in Marketing in the School of Management and Languages at Heriot-Watt University Dubai Campus.
+His research interests are around digital marketing, social media, and consumer behaviour online.
 He has experience doing qualitative (i.e. interviews, content analysis) and quantitative (i.e. experiments and multivariate testing) research in online environments.
-Rodrigo received an MRes in Management (2011) by investigating the incidence of positive and negative electronic word-of-mouth on Twitter.
-He also has an MSc in Strategic Project Management (2011).
+Rodrigo received an MRes in Management (2011) by investigating the incidence of positive and negative incidence of electronic word-of-mouth on Twitter; he also has an MSc in Strategic Project Management (2011) and a BA Hons in Marketing (2006).
 Prior to his PhD, Rodrigo had marketing experience in several digital marketing and brand management roles within FMCG and service industries.